sysghent/plant-pot/workshop/02-software/README.md

 ## Follow exercises

+This folder contains the exercises for the plant pot workshop.
+Each subfolder contains a separate exercise with its own README and starter code.
+Begin each exercise by reading the README in the corresponding subfolder.

 The basic, required dependencies are already listed in the top-level (workspace-level) `Cargo.toml` file.

 For solving the exercises, you might need to add additional dependencies.